Your Baby Is 1 Week Old!

-Congrats on your new arrival!
+You're probably enjoying your new arrival!
 Unfortunately, you're probably experiencing a few slightly less welcome guests along with baby -- think soreness, sweating, leaking, and constipation.
 You might also have a touch of the blues, but try not to get too concerned -- it's totally natural and will pass in time.
-Remember, you and baby are both getting used to your new home.
+Remember, you and baby are both getting used to, well, everything.
 Photo: Christine Sandrock of Simply Bloom Photography / The Bump

 > Your healing process?
 Yes, your baby looks kind of like ET